Skip to main content

 Technology Stack

-• Process Communication: stdio JSON-RPC for local MCP servers (planned)
+• Process Communication: stdio JSON-RPC for local MCP servers (implemented)

-• Authentication: OAuth 2.1 Resource Server with token introspection (planned)
+• Authentication: OAuth 2.1 Resource Server with token introspection (implemented)

 • Logging: Pino structured logging